danieldunderfelt/danieldunderfelt.github.io/_posts/2015-05-02-getting-rid-of-ruby.md

 {% endhighlight %}

-`Path` and `fs` are part of Node.js's standard library, so we do not need to get them through NPM spearately.
+`Path` and `fs` are part of Node.js's standard library, so we do not need to get them through NPM separately.

 And then, the mighty Sass task: